coopersizemore/GPA-Screentime-Study/README.md

 select_by_college.py will take st370_undergrads_college.csv and sort it by college to then randomly select 40 students from each college to get the sample email list in two forms: email_list.txt and email_list.csv.

 email_list.csv is for qualtrics. email_list.txt is to see which studnets were selected from each college.

+select_700.py will randomly select 700 undergraduate students from st370_undergrads_college.csv and export them to email_list.csv